-In this paper we analyzed continuous-time games of timing with complete information.
-In several classes of economic interest, we proved the existence of a subgame-perfect ε -equilibrium for each $\epsilon > 0$.
-We here conclude by discussing which insights can be gained for the analysis of discrete time games with short time periods, and some extensions of our results.
+We conclude by discussing which insights can be gained for the analysis of discrete time games with short time periods, and some extensions of our results.

 Finally, we discuss weakenings of the complete information assumption.
-Our approach do not extend to games with asymmetric information.
+Our approach does not extend to games with asymmetric information.
 Nevertheless, it yields partial results in the case of games with symmetric incomplete information.
-In these games, u_S is a stochastic process, for each $S \subset I$, whose law is publicly known.
+In these games, $u_S$ is a stochastic process, for every $S \subseteq I$ , whose law is publicly known.
 At any time, all the players have the same information on the realization of the payoff processes.
-These games were first introduced by Dynkin (1969) in a two-player zero-sum discrete-time setting.
-Since then, they have come to be known as Dynkin games in the theory of stochastic processes, and a very extensive literature has been devoted to the zero-sum case, see Solan and Vieille (2001) and the references therein.
-In a related work, we analyze two-player non-zero-sum games under the assumption that, for each S, the stochastic process u_S is right-continuous with left-limits and satisfies a weak integrability condition.
-We prove that techniques similar to the ones we developed in the present paper can be applied to prove the existence of an ε -equilibrium for each $\epsilon > 0$, see Laraki et al. (2002).
+These games were first introduced by Dynkin [6] in a two-player zero-sum discrete-time setting.
+Since then, they have come to be known as Dynkin games in the theory of stochastic processes, and a very extensive literature has been devoted to the zero-sum case, see, e.g., [30] and the references therein.